Z-Dip: a standardized measure for data modality assessment: Results

 \subsection{Comparison with the Classical Dip Statistic}

 We first compare the behavior of the raw Dip and the standardized Z-Dip across sample sizes.
-The classical Dip values show strong sample-size dependence: as $N$ increases, the expected Dip under the null shrinks toward zero, while its variance decreases.
-This makes large-sample values numerically small and difficult to interpret.
+The classical Dip values show strong sample-size dependence: as $N$ increases, the expected Dip under the null shrinks toward zero, while its variance decreases, making large-sample values numerically small and difficult to interpret.
 By contrast, the Z-Dip eliminates this dependence.
 Across all simulated sample sizes, the null distribution of the Z-Dip is centered around zero with approximately constant spread (Figure~\ref{fig:fig1}, panel A).
 This confirms that standardization removes the sample-size dependence inherent in the raw Dip statistic.

-A direct comparison between Dip $p$-values and corresponding Z-Dip values (Figure~\ref{fig:fig1}, panel C) further demonstrates the strong monotonic relationship between the two measures, in contrast with the regular Dip statistic (Figure~\ref{fig:fig1}, panel B).
-This alignment suggests that a single Z-Dip threshold can reproduce conventional significance levels across all $N$.
+A direct comparison between Dip $p$-values and corresponding Z-Dip scores (Figure~\ref{fig:fig1}, panel B) further demonstrates the strong monotonic relationship between the two measures.
+This alignment suggests that a single Z-Dip threshold can reproduce conventional significance levels across all $N$, in contrast with the regular Dip statistic (Figure~\ref{fig:fig1}, panel C).